 In the aftermath of Hurricane Sandy, which caused massive floods, fires and unprecedented destruction across the eastern seaboard of the United States, Abbott and Abbott Fund committed $1 million, including monetary grants, to four relief organizations: Direct Relief, American Red Cross, AmeriCares and World Vets, as well as product contributions to food banks and free clinics in the affected areas.

 Employee Giving and Involvement

 The people of Abbott have a long history of supporting our communities through volunteerism and by generously sharing their skills, scientific knowledge and enthusiasm with community-based initiatives.
-For example, many of our scientists volunteer their time and expertise to reach young people through our science education programs, while others assist our nonprofit partners in investigating new treatments for neglected diseases and developing new products to help relieve malnutrition.
+For example, many of our scientists volunteer their time and expertise to reach young people through our science education programs, while others assist our nonprofit partners in investigating new treatments and developing new products to help relieve malnutrition.

 We assess our community investments based on the impact they have on our business and on society.
 Abbott works with each community partner to measure and track outputs and the impact of major philanthropic initiatives, including science education, access to health care, HIV/AIDS, patient assistance and product donation programs.

 Since 2009, Abbott has been a member of the London Benchmarking Group (LBG), the internationally recognized standard for measuring corporate community investment.
 Abbott is among the more than 300 companies worldwide using the LBG framework to measure, manage and report the value and achievements of the philanthropic contributions they make.